As an assistant professor of medical ethics, Matt Weinberg is PCOM's first full-time

 all of PCOM’s programs, including osteopathic medicine (DO), physician assistant studies

 (MS), forensic medicine (MS) and psychology (masters and doctoral programs).

-In addition to working with clinical students in all disciplines during their clerkship years he will also work with PCOM’s Clinical Learning & Assessment Center to strengthen the connection between the professionalism taught in didactic sessions and its evaluation in the standardized patient program.
+In addition to working with clinical students in all disciplines during their clerkship years he also works with PCOM’s Clinical Learning and Assessment Center to strengthen the connection between the professionalism taught in didactic sessions and its evaluation in the standardized patient program.

 Mr. Weinberg has a Bachelor’s degree in Philosophy from California State University (Sacramento) and was the first graduate of the University of Pennsylvania’s Master’s in Bioethics program.
 As part of his Master’s program he completed a clinical ethics internship at the Montefiore Medical Center (Bronx, New York) and the Children’s Hospital of Philadelphia.

 Weinberg, M. (2002).
 Medical Professionalism and the Role of State Medical Boards.
 Journal of Medical Licensure & Discipline.
 88:146-154

 Weinberg, M. (2000).
 Caring for our Patients.
 The EMS Prospectus.
 Summer: 1-8.

 Weinberg, M. (1999).
 Suspected Medicine Theft by a Co-Worker: What Role Should a Nurse Play?
 Advance for Nurses.
 1(2): 6.

 Weinberg, M. (2002).
 The Right-to-Die.
 In Encyclopedia of Death and Dying.
 New York, New York: Macmillan Reference.